-You usually have external radiotherapy for rectal cancer (pages 95 to 97).
+You usually have external radiotherapy for rectal cancer.
 But it can also be given internally.
-Internal radiotherapy is also called brachytherapy (pages 98 to 101).
+Internal radiotherapy is also called brachytherapy.

 External beam radiotherapy

 External beam radiotherapy is given from a radiotherapy machine.
 The machine looks like a large x-ray machine or CT scanner.